Exposing Black Hat SEO: Examples of How You Could Lose Your Website

 Search engines want legitimate, reputable sites to succeed.
 They realise SEO is an important part of that, and encourage it as a marketing technique, but they ultimately want the right sites to be rewarded for their hard work.

 Creating a positive environment for users is one of the best ways to improve a site’s search engine rank while staying within the boundaries of what is deemed white hat SEO.
 This means filling your site with complete and interesting content, making it easy to navigate, and having a viable mobile version of the site.
 Use appropriate and enticing meta tags and descriptions and make sure your site has fast loading times.
-All of these are totally acceptable methods of search engine optimization.
+All of these are totally acceptable methods of search engine optimisation.

 Legitimate link building is another way to improve your search engine rankings.
 It improves the site’s credibility and allows it to reach a broader audience throughout the internet.
 Just remember this does not include links that are exchanged for services, goods, or money.